-- Is there a special style or approach to design type resp. (what does “resp.” stand for?) to create (bilingual) typography in Belgium?
+• Is there a special style or approach to design type recipe to create (bilingual) typography in Belgium?

 Yes.
 The Dutch-speaking designers in the Flemish part of the country use typography as imagery, or a way of creative expression, whereas in the South, Wallonia, typography is mainly used for printing text.
 Dutch-speaking designers lean more towards the new and trendy designs.
 That’s why in larger cities such as Ghent or Antwerp, graphic designers are able to sell more designs than their Wallonian counterparts.

 • How would you compare the impression of Belgian design to that of the Netherlands or France?

 I’d put Belgium in between the Netherlands and France.
 The Dutch are ‘’sticking their heads and shoulders’’ above the Belgians and the French when it comes to new and innovative tendencies in the world of graphic design, and also concerning type design.

 • Are there any stronger connections (concerning design) to your direct neighbours?